MolotovTv/tc/README.md

 * **password**: your password on your instance
 * **build id for dev**: copy from your teamcity instance url the argument buildTypeId (example: http://teamcity.instance.tld/viewType.html?buildTypeId=xxx)

+## If config file
+In each repository you will have a .tc file containing `build id` for each env.

 ## How to use it?
 ### Preamble
 For example we have :